marcelorubim/reactnd-project-myreads-starter/README.md

-# MyReads Project
+# MyReads Application

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.
+This is a application to keep control of your book collection.
+On this you can catalog your books in three categories: Currently Reading, Want to Read and Read.

 ## TL;DR

-To get started developing right away:
+To get started cataloging right away:

-* install all project dependencies with `npm install`
-* start the development server with `npm start`
+* start the server with `npm start`

 ## What You're Getting
 ```bash